floriancourgey/challenges/README.md

 # challenges
 Help is provided with different languages.
 Quick readme for each of them:

-## Java

-## Python
+## Python (updated content)
 Each folder contains a `config.py.dist` meant to be duplicated to `config.py`.
-Then, store your Cookie cookie value in the provided constant.
+Then, store your Cookie value in the provided constant.

 Python 2 and 3 are used.

-Python files should start with
+New Python files should start with
 ```python
 #! /usr/bin/env python3
 # coding: utf-8